Why Strayer Shares Plummeted

-What: Shares of Strayer Education were getting sent to the principal's office this morning, falling as much as 23% after it announced a far-reaching restructuring plan in its earnings report.
+What: Shares of for-profit educator Strayer were getting sent to the back of the class today, falling as much as 15%, after an underwhelming quarterly report.

 The article Why Strayer Shares Plummeted originally appeared on Fool.com.Fool contributor Jeremy Bowman has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.